-Forward-looking statements Assumptions Risk factors The Corporation will be able to continue its business activities The operating and exploration activities of the Corporation for the twelve-month period ending December 31, 2024, and the costs associated therewith, will be consistent with the Corporation's current expectations; and equity markets, exchange and interest rates and other applicable economic conditions will be favourable to the Corporation; the Corporation will be able to obtain equity funding when required.
+Forward-looking statements Assumptions Risk factors The Corporation will be able to continue its business activities The operating and exploration activities of the Corporation for the fiscal year ended December 31, 2024, and the costs associated therewith, will be consistent with the Corporation's current expectations; and equity markets, exchange and interest rates and other applicable economic conditions will be favourable to the Corporation; the Corporation will be able to obtain equity funding when required.
 Unforeseen costs to the Corporation will arise; any particular operating cost increase or decrease from the date of the estimation; changes in operating and exploration activities; changes in economic conditions; timing of expenditures.
-The Corporation's properties may contain economic deposits of minerals The actual results of the Corporation's exploration and development activities will be favourable; operating, exploration and development costs will not exceed the Corporation's expectations; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to the Corporation, and applicable political and economic conditions are favourable to the Corporation; the price of applicable interest and exchange rates will be favourable to the Corporation; no title disputes exist or will arise with respect to the Corporation in the price of applicable interest and exchange rates will be favourable to the Corporation in title disputes exist or will arise with respect to the Corporation in the properties; and the Corporation is properties; and the Corporation is properties.
+The Corporation's properties may contain economic deposits of minerals The actual results of the Corporation's exploration and development activities will be favourable; operating, exploration and development costs will not exceed the Corporation's expectations; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to the Corporation, and applicable political and economic conditions are favourable to the Corporation; the price of applicable commodities and applicable interest and exchange rates will be favourable to the Corporation; no title disputes exist or will arise with respect to the Corporation's properties; and the Corporation has or will obtain adequate property rights to support its exploration and development activities.
 Commodity price volatility; uncertainties involved in interpreting geological data and confirming title to acquired properties; inability to secure necessary property rights; the possibility that future exploration results will not be consistent with the Corporation's expectations; increases in costs; environmental compliance and changes in environmental and other applicable legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions.
-The Corporation's anticipated business plans, including costs The exploration activities of the Corporation and the costs Commodity price volatility; changes in the condition of and timing for future exploration associated therewith, will be debt and equity markets; on its property interests and acquisitions of additional mineral consistent with the Corporation's current expectations; and equity timing and availability of external financing on
+The Corporation's anticipated business plans, including costs and timing for future exploration on its property interests and acquisitions of additional mineral The exploration activities of the Corporation and the costs associated therewith, will be consistent with the Corporation's current expectations; and equity Commodity price volatility; changes in the condition of debt and equity markets; timing and availability of external financing on